iisdan/useGoogleFont/README.md

 # Performance

-Optionally, you can add the following HTML snippet in your document’s head to optimize font loading.
+Optionally, you can add the following HTML snippet in your document's head to optimize font loading.
 Placing these <link> tags in the <head> ensures the preconnect requests happen early, reducing latency:

 ```html